NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 |       225       |      275      |

-Finally, a plot of the worst-case reflectance and transmittance versus imposed constraint on the minimum feature size is shown below for the five designs.
+Finally, a plot of the worst-case reflectance and transmittance versus the measured minimum feature size is shown below for the five designs.
 The general trend of decreasing performance (i.e., increasing reflectance and decreasing transmittance) with increasing minimum feature size is evident.

 ![](../images/mode_converter_worst_case_refl_tran.png#center)